 GRADUATE STUDENT WORKSHOP

-The Annual Law Culture and Humanities Graduate Student Workshop will be held on Thursday, March 30, 2017 (the day before the conference begins) at Stanford Law School.
-Applications are due November 15, 2016.
+The Annual Association for the Study of Law, Culture, and the Humanities Graduate Student Workshop will be held on Thursday, March 15, 2018 (the day before the annual conference begins).
+Applications are due November 30, 2017.

 The workshop is designed for graduate students who are undertaking research that cuts across the disciplines of law, cultural studies, literature, philosophy, legal studies, anthropology, political science, among others.
 The workshop is designed to have some fun while, first, affording graduate students the opportunity to experience the LCH community in a smaller venue with more sustained contact with one another and some faculty and, second, providing graduate students with an opportunity to present their own work in anticipation of such things as job talks and publication.

-by November 15th, 2016, with the subject line: ASLCH Grad Workshop Application.
+Please send your applications by email to Mark Antaki (email@example.com) by November 30, 2017, with the subject line: ASLCH Grad Workshop Application.
 For inquiries, please write to Mark.